-Current MS, DNP, PhD or Graduate Certificate students can schedule an advising appointment with Betsy Mau: bmau@uw.edu c.
+Current DNP Graduate Certificate students can schedule an advising appointment with Han Seo: huseo@uw.edu c.
 Student Counseling Services

 - 1. The SON has a counselor, Resa Regan, who is available to confidentially meet with students about school or personal issues/concerns.
 She may be contacted for individual appointments via email at resa@uw.edu - 2.
 In addition to the SON Counselor, there are many counseling resources available to students through the University of Washington.
 Students are highly encouraged to take advantage of the services offered as many of these are provided with no additional fees.